 Legacy BI systems rely on batch processing, leading to delays in data delivery, which is unsuitable for AI applications like fraud detection.

 Integrating AI tools with legacy BI infrastructure is rarely straightforward.
-Legacy systems may not support the necessary APIs or data models to connect with modern AI tools, leading to complex and costly integration efforts.
+Legacy systems may not support the necessary custom-software-development or data models to connect with modern AI tools, leading to complex and costly integration efforts.

 AI systems process sensitive data, which increases the risk of compliance breaches.
 Legacy BI systems may not have the governance frameworks necessary to secure AI data.